mcalistm/Personal-Online-Journal/README.md

 well with the other colors and isn't too dark to be a button color, but isn't too light to be a text color.

 <a></a>

+#### Fonts

+The two fonts I used for this site are [Mukta](https://fonts.google.com/specimen/Mukta) and [Montserrat](https://fonts.google.com/specimen/Montserrat).
+I chose Mukta because it is sans-serif, which is often easier to read, and chose Montserrat because it was one of the top paired fonts on Google Fonts.

+<a></a>